ZcashFoundation/zebra/.github/pull_request_template.md

   - [ ] Have you added or updated tests?
   - [ ] Is the documentation up to date?

+_If a checkbox isn't relevant to the PR, mark it as done._

 ### Specifications

 <!--